knol3j/hashnhedge/content/briefs/2025-08-22/jensen huang says nvidia is in talks with china over h20 sec.md

 ﻿---
-title: "Jensen Huang says Nvidia is in talks with China over H20 security concerns, is hopeful for a resolution, and reiterates that the H20 has no "security backdoors" (Nikkei Asia)"
+title: "Jensen Huang says Nvidia is in talks with China over H20 security concerns, is hopeful for a resolution, and reiterates that the H20 has no 'security backdoors' (Nikkei Asia)"
 date: "2025-08-22T05:09:51"
 category: "Markets"
 summary: ""